AraBlocks/ara-reward-protocol/examples/README.md

 4. Create an ANK for encryption
 4. Populate the `/examples/constants.js` with the corresponding information

-You will need to replace the wallet addresses in `examples/constants.js` with those in your blockchain.
+**Important**: Replace the wallet addresses in `examples/constants.js` with those in your blockchain.

 ## Examples

-### AFS Replication with Streams
+### AFS Replication with Duplex Streams

 This example shows AFS replication with AFP via communication over duplex streams.
 This example can optionally using sub-networks with encryption via [Ara Network Keys](https://github.com/AraBlocks/ara-network).

 The farmer example broadcasts the ability to replicate an AFS for a certain price per GB.
 The requester example finds these farmers that have the specific AFS and communicates via duplex stream to determine the cost of replication.
-It uses the MaxCostMatcher to select a subset of peers.
+It uses the `MaxCostMatcher` to select a subset of peers.

 #### Enabling Encryption / Farmer sub-networks